Barmah Forest virus infection

 How can I be diagnosed with Barmah Forest virus infection?

-Blood tests can confirm the infection by checking if you have the virus, or antibodies to it, in your blood.
+Blood tests can confirm the infection by checking if the virus or antibodies are in your blood.

-If you test positive for Barmah Forest virus, your doctor will notify the Department of Health and Aged Care.
+If tests show that you have Barmah Forest virus, your doctor will notify the Department of Health and Aged Care.
 This is so they can try to control the spread of the virus and reduce its effect on the community.

 How will I be treated for Barmah Forest virus infection?

-There's no specific treatment for Barmah Forest virus disease.
-The illness usually resolves on its own.
-Treatment focuses on relieving symptoms and may include:
+There is no specific treatment for Barmah Forest virus infection.
+The illness usually goes away on its own.
+Treatment focuses on relieving symptoms, and may include:

 - rest